hpfem/hermes-examples/doc/src/hermes2d/benchmarks-general/layer-interior.rst

 Interior Layer (Elliptic)
 -------------------------

-This example has a smooth solution that exhibits a steep interior layer.
+This example has a smooth Solution<double> that exhibits a steep interior layer.

 Model problem
 ~~~~~~~~~~~~~